dliang2000/MockAbstraction/RESULTS.md

 | microbenchmark | 78% | 51% | 100% | 100% |
 | mybatis-3.5.6 | 85% | 81% | 82% | 76% |
 | vraptor-core-3.5.5 | 87% | 59% | 81% | 56% |

-The Test Coverage reports are saved under directory named "TestCoverageReport" for each benchmark.
-The pom.xml files were updated with maven-surefire-plugin and jacoco-maven-plugin to generate the coverage reports.

-To generate coverages for test cases without intraproc mocks, we first output all test case names with intraprocedural mocks, and then manually exclude all of them in the mvn command.

 Benchmarks with more reliable test coverages data: jsonschema2pojo-core-1.1.1, maven-core-3.8.1, microbenchmark, mybatis-3.5.6, vraptor-core-3.5.5